-Cystic fibrosis is an inherited chronic disease that affects the lungs and digestive systems of about 30,000 children and adults in the United States.
+Cystic fibrosis is an inherited chronic disease.
+It affects the lungs and digestive systems of about 30,000 children and adults in the United States.
 A defective gene and its protein product cause the body to make thick, sticky mucus that:

 - clogs the lungs and leads to lung-damaging infections; and